merwaaan/megado/notes.md

 - Krusty: playable; but item sprite is garbled when in the holding slot

-- Castlevania Bloodlines: palette is offset to the blue most of the time;
-  in-game stage has sprite glitches; choosing the second character instantly glitches the whole screen.
+- Castlevania Bloodlines: in-game stage has sprite glitches; choosing the second character instantly glitches the whole screen.

 - Toy Story: executes the content of the stack.